10 Best National Parks in Spain

 People Skiing in Spain

-Think Spain is all sunshine and siestas?
-Sierra Nevada says otherwise.
+Sierra Nevada is on eof the most impressive national parks in Spain.
 Home to Mulhacén, the highest peak on the Iberian Peninsula (3,479 meters or 11,411 feet!), this park turns into a snow lover’s dream during ski season — usually from late November to early May.

 Located just outside Granada (and a short trip from Málaga), the Sierra Nevada Ski Station is one of Europe’s southernmost ski resorts and has runs for all levels — plus unbeatable views over both the mountains and the Mediterranean.
 Not visiting in winter?
 No worries — spring and summer bring epic hiking trails, wildflower meadows, and some of the clearest night skies in Spain.